Last updated: May 4, 2026

 Quick facts

-- Best immediate takeaway: Arizona does not tax Social Security or military retired pay, but it usually taxes most other retirement income.
+- Best immediate takeaway: Arizona does not tax Social Security, railroad retirement, or uniformed-services retired pay, but it usually taxes most other retirement income.

-- Major rule: Arizona starts with federal adjusted gross income, so if income is taxable federally, it is usually taxable in Arizona unless a state subtraction applies.
+- Major rule: Arizona starts with federal adjusted gross income, so income that is taxable federally is often taxable in Arizona unless a state subtraction applies.

-- Realistic obstacle: the 140PTC income limits are very low, so many seniors will not qualify even though the credit is real and valuable.
+- Realistic obstacle: Form 140PTC income limits are very low, so many seniors will not qualify even though the credit is real.

-- Useful fact: county assessors handle valuation relief and exemptions, while county treasurers handle the tax bill and payments.
+- Property-tax office split: county assessors handle values, valuation relief, and exemptions.
+County treasurers handle bills and payments.

 - Best next step: use the table below to match your problem to the right office before you start calling around.